Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Method

 \subsection{Gradient Imbalance in Multimodal Learning}

-In the multimodal optimization process, there is often a significant imbalance in the gradient signals of different modalities: some modalities dominate parameter updates during the early stages of training, while weaker modalities, due to small gradient magnitudes or direction biases, lead to degraded fusion features and insufficient modality cooperation.
-However, excessively emphasizing the gradient optimization of weaker modalities neglects the inherent performance disparity between modalities.
-To alleviate such optimization bias, this study proposes an adaptive gradient modulation mechanism based on modality contribution \( W^m \), which dynamically balances the optimization strength and learning speed across different modalities.
+In multimodal optimization, there is often a significant imbalance in gradient signals across different modalities.
+Some modalities dominate parameter updates in the early stages of training, while weak modalities, due to smaller gradient magnitudes or biased directions, lead to feature degradation and insufficient modality collaboration.
+To mitigate such optimization biases, this study proposes an adaptive gradient modulation mechanism based on modality contribution of $ W^m $, which dynamically balances the optimization strength and learning speed of different modalities.

-Unlike traditional methods (e.g., fixed weights or unidirectional suppression), this mechanism introduces dual dependency metrics (confidence dependency and information dependency) and asymmetric modulation, ensuring that gradient updates align with the actual utility of the modalities, thereby enhancing the robustness and convergence efficiency of the fusion model.
+The high-contribution modality in this paper is not necessarily the "strong" modality but rather a modality with greater potential and performance, which naturally deserves more attention.
+By introducing dual dependencies for contribution and asymmetric modulation, we ensure that gradient updates are matched to the actual utility of each modality, thereby improving the robustness and convergence efficiency of the fusion model.

-Consider a multimodal system with \( M \) modalities.
-Its total loss function can be decomposed as:
+Consider a multimodal system with $ M $ modalities.
+Its overall loss function can be decomposed as:

-where \( \theta_m \) represents the exclusive parameters of modality \( m \), \( \theta_s \) represents the shared fusion module parameters, and \( \lambda_m \) is the fixed weight for the loss of each modality.